Tinsley Mortimer: Advocacy

-In July 2020, Mortimer appeared in a pro-adoption billboard "Buy Shoes, Not Dogs" for PETA.
+In July 2020, Mortimer appeared in the pro-adoption billboard "Buy Shoes, Not Dogs" for PETA.
 The billboard was located in Chicago, Illinois, and Mortimer also appeared in a video, where she encouraged people to adopt dogs from shelters.
-Mortimer has adopted her two dogs called Strawberry and Shortcake.
+Mortimer adopted her two dogs named Strawberry and Shortcake following the death of her dog Bambi.

 Personal life

 Mortimer met Robert Livingston "Topper" Mortimer (son of John Jay Mortimer) at Lawrenceville School and eloped when they were both 18.
 However, their parents forced them to annul the marriage.
 On May 4, 2002, they remarried in Richmond, Virginia.
 The Mortimers divorced in 2010.
-Her ex-husband married British fashion designer Tabitha Simmons in 2018.

 On July 23, 2010, Mortimer was featured with her mother Dale on the Dr. Phil show discussing her divorce and her differences with her mother.

-Her father died on March 26, 2015, in Providence, Rhode Island.
+Mortimer's father died on March 26, 2015, in Providence, Rhode Island.